Twitter's growth seen hinging on luring advertisers

 Shares of the micro-blogging website operator, which warned on Tuesday that user growth was off to a slow start in April, fell 5.2 percent to $40.07 in early trading on Wednesday.

-Twitter's market value fell by a fifth, or about $5 billion, on Tuesday after its disappointing first-quarter results were released in error an hour ahead of schedule.
+Twitter's market value fell by a fifth, or about $5 billion (3 billion pounds), on Tuesday after its disappointing first-quarter results were released in error an hour ahead of schedule.

 At least 15 brokerages cut their price targets on the stock.